 Financial assistance available

 The local Branch, the Provincial Commands and Dominion Command all consider applications for a Poppy Trust Fund Grant.
 The amount of financial assistance the local Branches can provide depends on the results of its Poppy campaign.
-There is a financial assistance limit of $500 for the Provincial Command and a $1,000 limit for the Dominion Command.
+There is a financial assistance limit of $1500 for Dominion Command and Provincial Commands set their own limits.

 In normal circumstances, Veterans submit their applications for financial assistance to their local Branch.
 However, if the Veteran’s needs are significant, several funding partners could be required; or when the local Branch level has expended all of its Poppy Trust Funds, the application should be submitted to the Provincial Command and, if necessary, to Dominion Command with appropriate recommendations on required disbursements from various funds.

 To speak with us about financial assistance, please contact your local Legion Branch Service Officer, or speak to a Command Service Officer.